-The three World Heritage Listed sites include:
+The three World Heritage Sites include:

 Te Wahipounamu - South West New Zealand: listed 1990, it is considered to be the greatest modern representation of flora and fauna from Gondwanaland, an ancient geological supercontinent.

-Tongariro National Park - central North Island: listed 1990, known not only for its volcanic features, Tongariro is also very important to the Maori religious and spiritual culture.
+Tongariro National Park - central North Island: listed 1990, known not only for its volcanic features, but Tongariro is also very important to the Maori religious and spiritual culture.

 When thinking of New Zealand’s lush green landscape, JRR Tolkein’s Middle Earth is quick to come to mind.
 So detailed were Tolkein’s descriptions of Middle Earth in The Lord of the Rings trilogy, that Peter Jackson, the director of the film version, set about to find the perfect location for the films that would allow him to remain true to the books.
 Jackson settled on his native New Zealand creating one of the longest and biggest movie productions in cinema history.